-Shosei-en is a detached garden of the head temple of the Otani school of the Shin sect (Shinshu Honbyo).
-It is also called Kikoku-tei, as it is surrounded by trifoliate orange trees.
+Shosei-en is a garden that belongs to Higashi Hongan-ji Temple, the head temple of the Otani school of Shin Buddhism, but is detached from its main temple grounds.
+It is also known as Kikoku-tei (or Trifoliate Orange Villa) because it is surrounded by trifoliate orange trees.

-The Higashi Hongan-ji Temple was founded by the donation of land from Ieyasu Tokugawa (the 1st Shogun) in 1602.
-Later, Iemitsu Tokugawa (the 3rd Shogun) donated additional land in 1641.
-The Shosei-en was created in a part of the additional land when Sannyo Shonin, the 13th successor of Higashi Hongan-ji Temple retired in 1653.
+Higashi Hongan-ji Temple was founded after Tokugawa Ieyasu, the first shogun* of the Edo period (1603-1868), donated land to it in 1602.
+Shogun Tokugawa Iemitsu later donated additonal land to the temple in 1641.
+Shosei-en was created on part of this added land when Sennyo, Higashi Hongan-ji Temple's thirteenth head abbott, retired in 1653.

 As the place where acquaintances of the head abbott and even central figures from the Edo government were invited for receptions, Shosei-en enchanted many people.
 Among the many poets to extol its beauty was Rai Sanyo, a famous scholar of Chinese classics who wrote "A Record of Shosei-en" (Shoseien-ki) in 1827.

 Shosei-en is an outstanding Japanese garden whose thirteen scenic highlights and other features pass on Edo period scenery to the current day.